cdslaborg/paramonte/example/Gaussian/C/README.md

 > along with ParaMonte.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

-**NOTE:** For complete clear instructions on installation and building of ParaMonte, please visit [cdslab.org/pm](https://www.cdslab.org/pm).
+**NOTE:** For complete clear instructions on the installation and building of ParaMonte, please visit [cdslab.org/pm](https://www.cdslab.org/pm).
 All of the steps described below will be automatically done for you if you build the entire library by following the instructions provided in the aforementioned web-link.

 ## Build